New York City Housing Authority Police Department: Development of the Police Service Area system

 the Police Academy Unit, the Firearms Training Unit and the Driver Training Unit, making the department the largest and most professional Housing Police Department in the world.

+Personnel

 In the span of 43 years, the department moved from 47 sworn officers in December 1952, to a diverse Department of over 2,700 sworn personnel in 1995.

+1995 Merger

 On May 1, 1995, the New York City Housing Authority Police Department was merged into the New York City Police Department and now exists in spirit in the NYPD Housing Bureau.